 - Text help software: this is for speech feedback to support many dyslexic users and is available on all student PCs and laptops.

 - Mind View: mind mapping software available on all student PCs and laptops.

-- Audio Note taker: listen back and interact with your recorded lectures using the free app or assistive software available on all student PCs and laptops
+- Glean: listen back and interact with your recorded lectures using the free app or assistive software available on all student PCs and laptops